Midrewza/VS-Code-Files/README.md

+This repository will follow the production of creating:
+1. My Resume in HTML/CSS format
+2. ZTM 21 Day Challenge

-This repository will follow the production of creating my resume in HTML/CSS format.
-This will be one of my first solo projects.
+This will be one of my first solo projects